 Remember, although the singular mano (hand) and plural mani (hands) appear to be masculine nouns, they are in fact feminine: la mano and le mani.

 As for the expression borbottare a mezza voce, the verb borbottare means to mumble, to mutter.
 Non fa che borbottare (all he does is mumble).
 A mezza voce (literally, at half voice) means under one’s breath (i.e., not loud, in a low voice).
 Borbottare a mezza voce, then, means to mutter under one’s breath.

-This post’s portion of text breaks down as follows: Appéna maèstro Ciliègia èbbe vìsto (as soon as Maestro Ciliegia had seen) quel pèzzo di légno (that piece of wood), si rallegrò tùtto (he became very happy); e dàndosi ùna fregatìna di màni (and giving himself a rub of the hands) per la contentézza (out of satisfaction), borbottò a mèzza vóce (he mumbled under his breath):
+This portion of text translates as: Appéna maèstro Ciliègia èbbe vìsto (as soon as Maestro Ciliegia had seen) quel pèzzo di légno (that piece of wood), si rallegrò tùtto (he became very happy); e dàndosi ùna fregatìna di màni (and giving himself a rub of the hands) per la contentézza (out of satisfaction), borbottò a mèzza vóce (he mumbled under his breath):

 Key Italian usages from this post include: rallegràre qualcùno (to make someone happy), rallegràrsi (to be happy, to become happy), fregàre (to rub), fregàrsi le màni (to rub one’s hands), fregàrsi gli òcchi (to rub one’s eyes), la fregatìna di màni (rubbing of one’s hands), la màno (hand), le màni (hands), la contentézza (happiness, satisfaction), il sònno (tiredness, sleepiness), borbottàre (to mumble, to mutter), la vóce (voice), mèzzo (half), a mèzza vóce (under one’s breath).